-Whooping cough is a serious disease that can lead to pneumonia and permanent brain damage, as well as cause death – and more babies have already died this year in the UK than in recent years.
+Whooping cough is a serious disease that can lead to pneumonia and permanent brain damage, as well as cause death.
+A number of babies have died in the UK because of the current outbreak

 Young babies are particularly at risk because they are vulnerable until they can be immunised against whooping cough from 2 months of age.

 Questions and answers

 What is whooping cough?

 Whooping cough (also known as pertussis) causes long bouts of coughing and choking, making it hard to breathe.
 The ‘whoop’ noise is caused by gasping for breath after each bout of coughing.
 But not all cases will make the ‘whooping’ sound, which can make it difficult to recognise the disease.